 Like every other aspect of life, sales reps expect some degree of surprise element in their jobs and reward system.
-For instance, anyone who sells the maximum insurance plans during the holiday season wins “A two-day luxurious stay in a 5-star property in NYC and tickets to the Broadway show”.
+For instance, anyone who sells the maximum insurance plans during the holiday season wins “A two-day luxurious stay in a 5-star property in NYC and tickets to the Broadway show," incorporating the element of excitement and aligning with the sales velocity formula.
 Announcing such rewards over and above the regular paycheck would definitely create more engaged and productive employees.

 Non-monetary compensation can include but are not limited to time flexibility, remote working opportunities, gym membership, corporate discounts, retirement schemes, annual vacations, childcare, and so on.
 We’ll discuss them in detail in a bit.